You’ve probably seen those amazing tomatoes at the grocery store and wondered if you could ever grow them at home. Absolutely!

 This guide will help you become a backyard tomato farmer.

 We’ll show you how to plant, care for, harvest, and store your tomatoes.
-And they’ll be just as tasty as those you buy in the store.
+In fact, many gardeners find that homegrown tomatoes taste even better than those from the grocery store.

 Varieties of Tomatoes